amirootyet/conference_notes/Interdisciplinary_Conference_on_Cybercrime_MSU.md

 ##### Speaker: Dr. Betty Cheng

 - Autonomous mobility ecosystem
-- In a few years, we will achieve level 4 or level 5 autonomity
+- In a few years, we will achieve level 4 or level 5 autonomy
 - Is this exciting or scary?
 - connected cars: communication between cars can become a security problem
-- this communication is complex; there are many sensors , AI, training data
+- this communication is complex; there are many sensors, AI, training data

-> Wired video of compromising a Jeep cherokee video
+> Wired video of compromising a Jeep Cherokee video

 > Link to study automobile vulnerabilities: [link](https://www.upstream.auto/)